Red Jasper at a Glance

 Red Jasper is traditionally associated with physical stamina, blood health, and the circulatory system.

-- ◆Crystal practitioners recommend it for athletes, dancers, and anyone engaged in physically demanding activities to sustain energy and prevent burnout.
+- ◆Crystal practitioners recommend it for athletes, dancers, and anyone doing physically demanding work to sustain energy and prevent burnout.

 - ◆In folk medicine traditions, Red Jasper has been used to support liver function, detoxification, and healthy blood cell production.

-- ◆Some healers recommend it during recovery from illness or surgery for its nurturing, regenerative energy.
+- ◆Some healers recommend it during recovery from illness or surgery for its nurturing energy.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.